ppy/osu-wiki/wiki/Tournaments/COE/COE_2025/en.md

 Players will need to use both an osu! account and a Discord account during the tournament.
 No account changes can be made after playing the qualifier.

-No member of the tournament organization may sign up for the tournament, with the exception of commentators.
+No member of the tournament organisation may sign up for the tournament, with the exception of commentators.

 ##### 1.2.2 Further details